-In this viewpoint, we consider what asset managers can do to achieve the elusive goal of becoming truly ‘data-driven enterprises’.
+In our latest EY wealth and asset management viewpoint, we consider what asset managers can do to achieve the elusive goal of becoming truly ‘data-driven enterprises’.
 Joined-up data — the ability to effectively link all data sets in an organization — is increasingly vital to a range of board-level objectives.
 We believe a holistic data strategy, underpinned by an operating model and extensible technology architecture that deliver joined-up data as a service, is the ideal approach to take.
 Extensible architecture can deliver a wide range of lasting benefits at similar or lower costs than many asset managers are already incurring.
 However, we see board support and commitment as vital to realizing the value of joined-up data.

 The data revolution

 A few years ago, only a handful of observers would have expected data to play a central role in the evolution of asset management.
 Yet, today, data is the heart of the industry’s development.
 It has emerged as the fourth pillar of business in addition to people, process, and technology.
 Firms of every size are working to become data-driven organizations in which vast amounts of information can be analyzed in real time and put to a myriad of uses.
 Good data is vital to effective management and reporting.
 Data analysis is seen as a growing source of insight and an increasingly important way to identify opportunities for investment or expansion.
 For example, joining financial data to investment data can help shape product development strategy by identifying the best performing and most cost effective funds.